 When and Where Will YourTown Mississippi Be Held?

-The workshop is scheduled for May 16-18, 2018, at Lake Tiak O’khata in Louisville.
+The workshop is typically held at Lake Tiak O’khata in Louisville.
 Meals and lodging will be provided on site.

 What Are the Eligibility Requirements to Participate?